Efficient Wastewater Plant Applying E‑Plate Heat Exchanger

 Anaerobic wastewater treatment is particularly suitable for highly-contaminated industrial wastewaters.
 The advantages over aerobic processes — i.e. undertaken with the aid of oxygen — are in particular the considerable lower electricity requirement, the reduced amount of residual materials generated (excess sludge), high throughput levels and therefore compact construction designs, and finally the generation of biogas.

 A proportion of the biogas can be used for maintaining the optimum operating temperature in the anaerobic reactor.
 The majority of this biogas can be used for both heating purposes and also for conversion into electricity in block-type thermal power stations.

 Even aerobic biological stages can be brought up to the optimum operating temperature with the aid of a heat exchanger installed upstream.
 An increase in the performance of existing systems can be achieved in this way.
 When new biological sewage treatment plants are being constructed, they can now be made smaller and more compact in their design and dimensioning.

 For communal sewage treatment plants, energy efficiency is likewise an important aspect.
 Accordingly, for some time now there have been attempts made to recover the heat contained in wastewater.
-Until now, several factors have been preventing this being achieved with large-scale technology.
+Until now, a number of factors have been preventing this being achieved with large-scale technology.

 - Rapid build-up of a coating on the transfer surfaces.